alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

 1. In KMS, [create encryption key](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk).
 Make sure your IAM user can administer this key and delete it.
 2. [Create a volume snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html#ebs-create-snapshot) of the EBS you provisioned and mounted in the previous section.
 3. Create an **encrypted EBS from the EBS snapshot**.
-Use the encrypted keys you’ve just created in KMS.
+Use the encrypted keys you've just created in KMS.
 4. Attach and mount the encrypted volume to your instance, as follows:
    1. Generate new UUID for the encrypted disk by:
       ```shell